Maurice left us

 It's with great sadness and deep sorrow that we announce to you the death of one of the most ancient Jôdô practitioner, Maurice Boisson.

-he was always with us...
+Maurice joined the FEJ in 1988.
+Untiring practitioner, he was part of all our meetings. whether it rains, snows or with very hot weather, he was always with us...
 He knew how to make us laugh with a good southern joke...
 He made us dream with his souvenirs of a marine carpenter.
+We always knew where he was standing because everyone was laughing out loud around him.
+In the morning, he was always present first and was training very hard.

 Through his love for boats, Maurice left us during a last maritime trip, but his smile, his good mood and his good heart will stay engraved in our memory.